mdzihad89/mdzihad89/README.md

 <h3> I'm Zihad</h3>
-<h4 >I am a software developer and designer passionate about the mobile space.
+<h4 >I am a software developer and designer passionate about the mobile space, user exprience, innovative designs and user friendly apps.
+I strive to bring transparency, accountability, and happiness into my work by developing an internally driven approach that results in highest quality products.
+I try to bring transparency, accountability, and happiness into my work by developing an internally driven approach that results in highest quality products.
 I enjoy building Mobile Applications using Kotlin & Flutter , design using Figma.I also enjoy improving my skills by learning new skills and applying them to new projects.</h4>

 * 📱 Working on Meaningful mobile apps
 * 📸 Tech Youtuber [Coding With Zihad](https://www.youtube.com/channel/UCcW_tC_52WI9IwY-XkH3sDQ)